 In the end, the full package of bills promoted public safety, supported victims, and reinvested savings in programs that better train incarcerated individuals for life outside of prison.

 It’s time for Louisiana to invest in our students and teachers.
 With a teaching shortage for over a decade and K-12 funding decreases across the nation, we’re not living up to the promises we made to our children.
-That’s why Governor Edwards wants to raise teacher pay to the southern regional average, recruit more qualified teachers, and increase funding in our classrooms.
-If successful, it would be the first pay raise for Louisiana’s educators in more than a decade.
+That’s why Governor Edwards raised teacher pay for the first time in a decade and invested $20 million in early childhood education.
+This pay raise will help Louisiana recruit and retain more qualified teachers as we close in on the southern regional average.
+Governor Edwards is committed to making more investments in education in his second term.
 As the husband of a teacher, Governor Edwards knows first-hand we must invest more in education at all levels.

 After Louisiana led the nation in cuts to higher education under the previous governor, Governor Edwards has stopped the cuts and stabilized funding for our universities and community colleges.
 Governor Edwards’ bipartisan budget compromise of 2018 prevented a 30% cut to TOPS that would’ve encouraged Louisiana’s best and brightest students to leave the state for college.
 Governor Edwards believes that our higher education institutions are key drivers of economic development.

 As part of the largest-ever economic development deal in Louisiana’s history to bring DXC Technology to Louisiana, Governor Edwards invested $25 million in higher education to produce more Louisiana graduates with STEM degrees.
 Last year, Governor Edwards worked with technology firm CGI to secure an expansion of the IT Center of Excellence at the University of Louisiana in Lafayette.
 That expansion will bring 400 new jobs to Louisiana and build on a program to boost graduates from the University’s School of Computing & Informatics.